 - Choral experience with one of four choirs singing sacred music of the masters such as Palestrina, Morales, Brueckner and others.
 You’ll learn with our gifted faculty, with choices of a beginning polyphony choir for those new to polyphony, or three choirs for more experienced singers.

 - Daily liturgies with careful attention to musical settings in English, Spanish and Latin.

 - A gala welcome reception and dinner at the ballroom at the Mundelein Auditorium on campus.

 - Individual training in vocal production and technique.

 - Training for priests, deacons, and seminarians in the sung Mass (not restricted to clergy and seminarians).

 - A Music Book, including chant and polyphony, as part of registration.
-This music book will contain all non-copyrighted music used during the week.

 - Your own copy of The Parish Book of Chant, 2nd edition.